wjschne/apaquarto/tests/_snapshots/typst-student__apaquarto-typst.typ

 // How far the blank paragraph that formattypst.lua puts before a first
 // paragraph is pulled back up.
 It cancels the height of that blank
 // paragraph, so it follows the leading, and journal mode resets it.
+// The face the line numbers take when numbered-lines asks for them.
+//
+// apa7 numbers with lineno, which sets its numbers in a sans face, and typst
+// bundles no sans family of its own: Libertinus Serif, New Computer Modern and
+// DejaVu Sans Mono are the three a machine is certain to have.
+So this is a
+// stack.
+Typst tries each family in turn and falls back to the document's own
+// face if it finds none of them, which is why the last name is the mono sans
+// typst does bundle: the list always lands on something sans-serif rather than
+// quietly giving the numbers the body's serif, and it can never fail to
+// resolve, since a family that is not installed is passed over rather than
+// raising anything.
+//
+// Monospaced digits at the foot of the list are no loss in a margin, where the
+// numbers are set flush right and a fixed width lines them up.
+// Helvetica and Liberation Sans before Arial.
+The three are metrically the
+// same face, so the order changes which one a machine picks and nothing about
+// the setting: Helvetica is what a mac has, Liberation Sans what a linux box
+// has, and Arial what windows has, so each takes the one that is native to it
+// and the digits come out the same width either way.
+#let linenumberfont = (
+  "Helvetica", "Liberation Sans", "Arial", "DejaVu Sans", "DejaVu Sans Mono")

 #let apafirstparshift = -18pt

 // Shared APA layout for every document mode. man/jou/doc/stu (defined below the